Alriightyman/Megaman/README.md

 - Updated UI.
 UI is now using the more updated Unity UI.
 - Power ups.
 Power ups, such as health, are not present.
 - Enemy object behave like the originals should.
 (Airman demo)
+- Includes Titlescreen, Pause Menu, Robot Master selections and intro and more!
+- Many bug fixes

 ## Requirements ##
 The project uses Unity 2019.2.1f.